kittysunedude/sgcl/README.md

 > Everything should be made as simple
 > as possible, but no simpler

-This is a program that performs a ACE (Arbitrary Code Execution) that transforms your soundgasm audio page.
+This is a program that performs a ACE (Arbitrary Code Execution) attack that transforms your soundgasm audio page.
-To make this work, simply include the CND loader in a script.
+To make this work, simply include the CDN loader in a script.

 ```html
 <script src="https://rawcdn.githack.com/kittysunedude/sgcl/4f1baa52f1cba16f354bef564b129b45335c15cf/loader.min.js"></script>